arti9m/PHP-XLS-Excel-Parser/README.md

 ---
 #### General

+`get_data()` — Checks file for errors and encryption, gathers information such as CODEPAGE for BIFF5, SST location for BIFF8.
+Gathers information about all sheets in the file.
+This method is called automatically when file is opened.
+Invoking it manually makes sence only if BIFF5 codepage was detected incorrectly and you cannot see sheet names (and you really need them).
+In this case, encoding settings must be configured with _set_encodings()_ after file opening and _get_data()_ should be called manually after it.

 `get_biff_ver()` — returns version of excel file. _5_ means 1995 XLS file, _8_ means 1997-2003 XLS file.

 `get_codepage()` — returns CODEPAGE string.
 Relevant only for 1995 BIFF5 files, in which strings are encoded using a specific codepage.
 In BIFF8 (1997-2003) all strings are unicode (UTF-16 little endian).